 Part-time faculty employees are entitled to accrue sick leave.

 The Washington Guaranteed Education Tuition Program, or GET, is a qualified tuition program under Section 529 of the Internal Revenue Code.
 GET offers Washington families a safe, affordable and easy way to save for college.
-Since GET began in 1998, Washington families have opened more than 140,000 accounts.

 The college is committed to providing a safe and healthy workplace for all employees.
 The Washington State Department of Labor & Industries works with the college to explore workplace solutions for employees needing ergonomic assessments.
 Please visit the Labor and Industries website for information, training modules and other resources.